tanner-g/iKnowdeDiscovery/README.md

 - **ext_detect.py**
    -  script parses output and sends status code based on ouput
     - Status Codes:
       - EXT2   -->  Detects an EXT2 Filesystem
       - EXT3   -->  Detects an EXT3 Filesystem
       - EXT4   -->  Detects an EXT4 Filesystem
-      - ERROR--> No file system detected
+      - ERROR  -->  No file system detected

 - **welcome.sh**
   - script to print ASCII art and welcome message to the user